ApherisFold Applicationπ

 MSA Usageπ

-Running inference can be done via the UI or the Hub API.
-Here, we cover running inference using the UI.
+Running prediction can be done via the UI or the Hub API.
+Here, we cover running prediction using the UI.

 Query Builderπ

-It is possible to form an inference query using the graphical Query Builder and the JSON Queries Editor.
+It is possible to form a prediction query using the graphical Query Builder and the JSON Queries Editor.

 You can add to and adjust the query to fit your needs.
 It is possible to make changes as well as add additional components or chains to the query.